anantesh6105/Solidity-beginner/README.md

 Click on the "Deploy" button to deploy the smart contract.
 Once the contract is deployed, you will see the contract's details, including the contract address, in the "Deployed Contracts" section.

-Interact with the contract:
+Interact with the contract by calling the different functions.

-a.
-Click on the Tokenname and tokenAbbriv to get the name of the token you have set and its abbrivation.
+Calling the Tokenname function gives you the name of the token, in this case, "HADES".

-b.
-Also click on the totalSupply to display the initial supply of your token.

-c.
-Mint new tokens by calling the mint function and providing an address and a value as parameters.
-This function adds the specified number of token to your account.
+Calling the TokenAbrriv function gives its abbrivation, "HDX".

-d.
-Burn tokens by calling the burn function and providing an address and a value as parameters.
-This function reduces the total supply of token by burning the specified number of tokens from the account.
+Then, you can mint and burn tokens by calling the mint and burn function respectively and providing the account address and the respective number of tokens to be minted or burned.

-e.
-View token balances by accessing the balances mapping and providing an address as the key.
+Provide you account address in the "balance" function to get the address of the account.

 ## Authors

-Asha Raju

-aditya.asha@gmail.com
+Anantesh G

+anantesh6@gmail.com

 ## License